 What is Taste of Something Special?

-On Thursday, September 30th, Special Olympics Illinois Region I will host the 12th Annual Taste of Something Special located at The WalkWay in Mattoon.
+On Thursday, October 6th, Special Olympics Illinois Region I will host the 13th Annual Taste of Something Special.
 The event will begin at 5:00 p.m. and conclude at 8:00 p.m.
 The Taste of Something Special has a variety of engaging activities throughout the night.
-Attendees can enjoy an evening filled with food, wine tasting, beer and spirits sampling, silent auction, your choice raffle, and a wine cork pull.
+Attendees can enjoy an evening filled with wine tasting, beer sampling, a meal from La Luna Mexican Food truck, silent auction, your choice raffle, and a wine cork pull.
 All proceeds from the event benefit the athletes of Special Olympics Illinois Region I.

 Patrons will be able to purchase the wines and spirits that are available for sampling that evening.
-Tickets can be purchased in advance for $15 at the secure, on-line ticket site, https://tinyurl.com/2021TOSS.
-Tickets will also be for sale on the night of for $20 at the door.
-All attendees will receive a commemorative glass at the door, along with 8 wine tasting tickets.
+Tickets can be purchased in advance for $20 at by clicking the button below.
+Tickets will also be for sale on the night of for $25 at the door.
+All attendees will receive a gift, along with 8 wine tasting tickets.

-The Silent Auction is open on-line now for viewing and bidding at https://tinyurl.com/2021TOSS!
+The Silent Auction is open on-line now for viewing and bidding!
 Items can be bid on NOW through the night of the Taste of Something Special, where they will be displayed for patrons, until the close of the auction at 7:45pm.
-Some of the Silent Auction items including:
+Some of the Silent Auction items include:

 The Your Choice Raffle will be auctioning a variety of great items that range from restaurant gift certificates to hand crafted pieces of art created by local supporters.